fkarg/fkarg.github.io/drafts/rat-meetup.md

 If you have experience with similar sitations, we would like to know more about them.
 Feel free to share them in a comment below.

-### Moderation (semi-final fk)
+### Moderation
 Moderation is not really needed when it's only three or four people, but larger groups need a moderate amount of moderation to stay at least somewhat on topic and schedule.

-### Non-Public Meetups (v1.0)
+### Non-Public Meetups
-We started doing (every second) meetup without announcing it on LW first.
+At some point we started having (every second) meetups without announcing them on LW first.
 The goal was to have a balance between including new people and deeper and more personal discussions, with unannounced meetups focusing on these profoundly valuable meetups going deep.

-### Hammertime Integration of New People (v1.0)
+### Hammertime Integration of New People
 While a clear path to working on hammertime is great for cohesion with current participants, it's hard to integrate new people.
 Some newcomers tried catching up, others started doing the same days we did.
 At the same time, not everyone is interested in doing or discussing hammertime anymore.

 To accomodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually find their own topic to talk about real quick.

-### Changing Plans (semi-final fk)
+### Changing Plans
 Of course, not everything you try at first works out.
 Here are two examples of things we tried, but changed soon after.

 #### Public Jitsi